stobertg/swissborg/README.md

 <img src="./public/global/readme-img.webp" alt="Tyler Stober" />
 <br/>
-Hello SwissBorg 👋 Thanks for taking to time to review my technical challange - I appreciate the time and consideration.
-You can view the tech challange at the link below, or obvisouly can clone it and run it locally.
+Hello SwissBorg 👋 Thanks for taking the time to review my technical challenge - I appreciate the time and consideration.
+You can view the tech challenge at the link below, or obviously can clone it and run it locally.

 <br/> 🖥 https://swissborg.vercel.app/